SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_Incident_Creator_Application.md

 ### Remote Element Config

-This page allows the configuration of the remote Gateway drivers (see "Installation and Configuration" section above).
+This page allows the configuration of the remote Gateway connectors (see "Installation and Configuration" section above).

 ### Source Tables